HelpGiveThanks/HGTconfiguration/README.md

 Congratualtions!
 Your forum's look-and-feel is now identical to your TGB project manager, and navigation between the two should be seamless.

 Your next step is to create some categories for the forum, projects for the project manager, and setup user permissions for both.
 This will be covered in part 2 of this 2 part tutorial.

-## Open Source

-This template is free, open source software.
-The Bug Genie Nitrogen Template files are distributed under a Mozilla Public License Version 1.1, and the Vanilla Nitrogen Theme files are distributed under a GNU General Public License version 2 (GPLv2), which are the respective licenses of each of these amazing open source projects.

-To compare CURRENT differences between the nitrogen template remix of TBG files and the original TBG v3.2.7.1 files, please visit https://github.com/virtualdavid/thebuggenie/compare/thebuggenie:branch-32...nitrogen?expand=1 (GitHub will say 35 files have been changed as it combines both changed and added files in this count of changed files).
-The Description of Nitrogen Template v1 Modifications.html that comes with each download of this template documents the EXACT CHANGES made to the files contained in this download.

-To see screenshots and read a detailed explanation about the HGT Template go here http://forum.thebuggenie.com/viewtopic.php?f=9&t=1691&sid=628e6e5f3027e56f07651c066c001557.

-To download a copy of this template go here https://sourceforge.net/projects/helpgivethanks/.

 ## Legal
 The Help Give Thanks Research Project website configuration tutorials and files are free for you to redistribute and modify under the terms of the Mozilla Public License for The Bug Genie files, and the GNU General Public License for all Vanilla files and plugins.